 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Enforce a principle that, even across class hierarchies, converging services use a single implementation
+Enforce a principle that, even across class hierarchies, converging services use a consistent implementation.

 Agree on and document a redispatch hierarchy within groups of methods, such as initializers or constructors, and use it consistently throughout the class hierarchy.